MY TAPESTRIES: 35 SERIES

 ISAIAH IN MANHATTAN

-– “And You Shall Be a Light Unto the Nations”
+– “And You Shall Be a Light unto the Nations”

 A few years ago, in Madison Square Park in NYC, I spotted an unusual bright, green top of a black lamp post.
 At noon, on a bright, sunny day, one does not expect an electric lightbulb to illuminate its surroundings but the light, shining onto and bouncing off the millions of small bright, green leaves was remarkable.
 I knew I had found the starting point for my series based on Isaiah 49:6, challenging the Jews to become or la-goyim – a light unto the nations.